WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 -Reviewing a logic app’s templates can be a good way to check if certain security policies have been applied on workflow’s actions and triggers such as `IncludeAuthorizationHeadersInOutputs` and `NotAfter` keys.

--In Azure portal, this template is accessible from the “Overview” tab of the assessed logic app for both Standard and Consumption plans.
+-In the Azure portal, this template is accessible from the “Overview” tab of the assessed logic app for both Standard and Consumption plans.

 -To review workflow configuration only using Azure portal, navigate to “Code View” inside Logic App’s designer.